Privacy notice

 If your request is not clear or it appears excessively demanding and burdensome, we might seek more information from you.
 If this is required, the team will get in touch via your preferred method of contact.
 You could be asked to:

-• clarify the reason for requesting access;
+• Clarify the reason for requesting access

-• provide a date or time range; and
+• Provide a date or time range

-• narrow your request to relevant records only.
+• Narrow your request to relevant records only.

 When we do this, we will normally allow you 14 days to respond.
 During these 14 days, the one month calendar countdown will be paused.